swiiny/calmweb/README.md

 # calmweb

-A proxy / Web filter aimed to protect eldry or unconfident people on the internet, protecting them from ads, scams and whatever.
+A proxy / Web filter aimed to protect eldry or unconfident people on the internet, protecting them from ads, scams and block remote control softwares like Teamviewer.

-This tool start a proxy on the computer on port 8080 and configure windows to use it as a proxy.
+Why use Camlweb?
+Calmweb is meant to protect people with no or poor internet knowledge.
+It's aggressive by design, simple yet efficient ( i hope)

-Installation:
+## Installation:
 Donwload and run calmweb_proxy.exe.

 The program will: